International education equivalency guidelines

 - Credit card information must be provided to process the $100 application fee.

-- Original or certified copies of English language test scores, academic records and any other documentation may be scanned and sent by email along with your application.
+- Original or certified copies of English language proficiency test scores, academic records and any other documentation must be scanned and sent by email along with your application.
 High resolution scans are required.
 Original or certified paper copies are not required unless requested as part of the admissions process.

-- Students need to show proof of graduation, subjects taken and grades received.
+- Applicants need to show proof of graduation, subjects taken and grades received.

-- Students who are not graduating until later in the year should send current transcripts along with mid-term grades.
+- Applicants who are not graduating until later in the year should send current transcripts along with mid-term grades.

-- International students applying through the SDS Program (Study Direct Stream) from India, China, Vietnam or Philippines should note that the SDS IELTS requirements are 6.0 with no score less than 6.0 in any of the four bands.
+- Applicants applying through the Study Direct Stream (SDS) Program from India, China, Vietnam or Philippines should note that the SDS IELTS requirements are 6.0 with no score less than 6.0 in any of the four bands.
 For programs listing a higher IELTS requirement, the higher score will be required for admissions.
-Priority for applicants will be given to those who meet SDS requirements.
+Priority will be given to SDS applicants who meet these requirements.

-- Once we reach an admissions decision, you or your representative will receive an email with a letter of acceptance or a notice of refusal.
+- Once we reach an admissions decision, you or your representative will receive an email with a pre-admission letter of acceptance (PLOA) or a notice of refusal.

-- Once you have an acceptance letter and tuition receipt, you may apply for a student permit/student visa from the Canadian Embassy or consulate.
+- Once you receive the official LOA letter and tuition receipt, you may apply for a student permit/student visa from the Canadian Embassy or consulate.
 View additional information on study permits in Canada.
+Note: the application process could take between four to six months.on study permits in Canada.
 Note: the application process could take between four to six months.

-- Please notify us at firstname.lastname@example.org as soon as you receive your study permit/student visa.
+- Please email firstname.lastname@example.org as soon as you receive your study permit/student visa.

-- To get the designated learning institute number for Georgian College, visit the Canadian government website for an institution list and further information.
+- To view the designated learning institute number for Georgian College, visit the Canadian government website for an institution list and further information.

-- Secure your accommodation by viewing the housing options on the Student Services tab.
+- Secure your accommodation by viewing the housing options on the Future students tab.

 - If you are staying in Homestay, you must complete the Homestay application and email it to email@example.com two weeks in advance.